Stated SL(n)-Skein Modules and Algebras: Introduction

 \subsection{Geometric interpretation of the cobraided structure on $\Oq$}

-The Hopf algebra $\OqR$ is {\bf dual quasitriangular} (see \cite[Section 2.2]{Maj}, \cite[Section 10]{KS}), also known as {\bf cobraided} (see e.g. \cite[Section VIII.5]{Kass}).
-This means it has a co-$R$-matrix, which is a bilinear form satisfying certain properties, with the help of which one can make the category of $\OqR$-modules a braided category. {} The following generalizes \cite[Theorem 3.5]{CL} from $n=2$ to all $n$:
+The Hopf algebra $\OqR$ is {\bf dual quasitriangular} (see \cite[Section 2.2]{Maj}, \cite[Section 10]{KS}, \cite[Section 10.3]{ES}), also known as {\bf cobraided} (see e.g. \cite[Section VIII.5]{Kass}).
+This means it has an $R$-form (also known as co-$R$-matrix), which is a bilinear form satisfying certain properties, with the help of which one can make the category of $\OqR$-modules a braided category. {} The following generalizes \cite[Theorem 3.5]{CL} from $n=2$ to all $n$:

 \letterx{ \raisebox{-9pt}{\incl{.9 cm}{x}} } \lettery{ \raisebox{-9pt}{\incl{.9 cm}{y}} } \letterxy{ \raisebox{-9pt}{\incl{.9 cm}{xy}} }